simonmichael/hledger/hledger/doc/hledger.1.m4.md

 To get started, you can either save some entries like the above in `~/.hledger.journal`, or run `hledger add` and follow the prompts.
 Then try some commands like `hledger print` or `hledger balance`.
-See COMMANDS and EXAMPLES below.
+Run `hledger` with no arguments for a list of commands.

 _include_(examples.m4.md)
 _include_(options.m4.md)
 _include_(queries.m4.md)